Sudairi Seven: Reign of King Abdullah (2005–2015)

-Mai Yamani argues that the Sudairi brothers, previously known as the Sudairi seven, since King Fahd’s death in August 2005 reduced to al-Thaluth (‘the trio’), referring only to Prince Sultan, Prince Nayef and Prince Salman.
+Mai Yamani argues that the Sudairi brothers, previously known as the Sudairi Seven, since King Fahd’s death in August 2005 reduced to al-Thaluth (‘the trio’), referring only to Prince Sultan, Prince Nayef and Prince Salman.
 Prince Sultan became the leader of the group after King Fahd's demise.

-On 28 October 2011, Prince Nayef became the Crown Prince after the death of Prince Sultan, and his other full brother Prince Salman, who had been long-term Riyadh governor, was appointed the minister of defence.
+On 28 October 2011, Prince Nayef became the Crown Prince after the death of Prince Sultan, and his other full brother Prince Salman, who had been a long-term Riyadh governor, was appointed the minister of defence.
 However, the eldest surviving member of the Sudairi brothers, Prince Abdul Rahman, was replaced by Prince Sultan's son Prince Khalid as deputy minister of defence.

 Prince Abdul Rahman was reported to argue that he should have been promoted instead of Prince Salman.
-On the other hand, the youngest of the Sudairi brothers, Ahmed, who was Prince Nayef's deputy at the ministry of interior since 1975, was reported to complain about that Prince Nayef was actively promoting the interest of his own son, Prince Mohammed.
+On the other hand, the youngest of the Sudairi brothers, Ahmed, who had been Prince Nayef's deputy at the ministry of interior since 1975, was reported to complain about that Prince Nayef was actively promoting the interest of his own son, Prince Mohammed.
 Lastly, another Sudairi Prince Turki, who returned to Riyadh in early 2011 after a long and at least partly voluntary exile in Cairo, was said to agitate for a more senior position.
 On the other hand, Prince Turki fully supported the appointment of Prince Nayef as Crown Prince, indicating that the decision was completely right and that Prince Nayef had wisdom, sound management and long history in serving the country.
-However, although Sudairi brothers support each other against other princes, each attempts to form, with his sons, another power group.
+However, although the Sudairi brothers support each other against other princes, each attempts to form, with his sons, another power group.

 On 16 June 2012, Crown Prince Nayef died in Geneva.
 His posts were filled by his younger full-brothers.
 Prince Salman was named as the Crown Prince and deputy prime minister, and Prince Ahmed as the minister of interior on 18 June 2012.
 Prince Salman and Prince Ahmed became the only politically active members of the group.
 However, on 5 November 2012, Prince Ahmed resigned from his post and was succeeded by Mohammed bin Nayef, son of Prince Nayef.
-On 23 January 2015, King Abdullah died at the age of 90 and he was succeeded by Prince Salman.
+On 23 January 2015, King Abdullah died at the age of 90 and was succeeded by Prince Salman.